adobe/helix-pipeline/README.md

 ### The `context` object

-TBD: used for stuff that is neither resource, request, or response
+TBD: used for stuff that is neither content, request, or response

 ### The `error` object